 Real Gross domestic product is an inflation-adjusted measure that reflects the value of all goods and services produced in a given year, expressed in base-year prices.

 Real GDP in the U.S.

 The GDP generated by each state can also vary widely based on principal industries and production.
-In 2016, California had one of the highest GDP’s in the United States, reaching 2.6 trillion U.S. dollars, comparatively; Vermont generated a GDP of 31.09 billion U.S. dollars in 2016.
-Nonfarm business sector, which is prominent in some U.S. states like California, had a recent 3.8 percent growth in the country.
-However, over the past months in the last year, Americans have had a net negative view of the economy based on the Economic Confidence Index.
+In 2017, California had one of the highest GDP’s in the United States, reaching 2.75 trillion U.S. dollars, comparatively; Vermont generated a GDP of 32.2 billion U.S. dollars in 2017.